ikubicki/fibaro-hewalex-pool-heat-pump/README.md

 ### Optional values

-`Refresh Interval` - number of minutes defining how often data should be refreshed.
+`Interval` - number of minutes defining how often data should be refreshed.
 This value will be automatically populated on initialization of quick application.